+C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Assistive Technology

+Provider Category:

+Agency

-Provider Category: Agency Provider Type:
+Provider Type:

 Assistive Technology Agency

 Provider Qualifications

 License (specify):

 Certificate (specify):

-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
-(A company that the provider secures the item(s) from can be located anywhere.) - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have Workers Compensation Insurance, in accordance with state law. - 7.
-Comply with Department standards related to provider qualifications.
+Other Standard (specify):

+Agencies must meet the following standards:

+1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+(A company

+that the provider secures the item(s) from can be located anywhere.)

+2. Have a signed ODP Provider Agreement on file with ODP.

+3. Complete standard ODP required orientation and training.

+4. New providers demonstrate compliance with ODP standards through completion of a self-assessment

+and validation of required documentation, policies and procedures.

+5. Have Commercial General Liability Insurance.

+6. Have Workers Compensation Insurance, in accordance with state law.

+7. Comply with Department standards related to provider qualifications.

+Verification of Provider Qualifications

+Entity Responsible for Verification: